Single Origin Coffee vs Blends. which is right for you?

 If you’d rather sit down and take the time to enjoy the raw and unadulterated taste of coffee, then we are confident you’ll love a single origin (rigorously black, I’d like to emphasize).

-A good place to start – a guide of all the best coffee beans and regions – we have one here.
+A good place to start – a guide of all the best coffee beans and regions.

 Why Not Consider a Single Origin Coffee Subscription?

 They say you can’t buy happiness, but you can get different single origin beans delivered straight to your door periodically, and that’s kind of the same thing.

 If you want to take your coffee knowledge and experience to the next level, you’ll love trying different exotic types of beans and discovering the unique story behind each harvest.
 There are several companies that offer subscription services.

 If you’ve made it past all the technical terms (they weren’t as bad as you thought, were they?) and are still here, I’ll take it that you enjoyed learning about the provenance of beans.